 The acclaimed nutritionist adds that snails are also a good source of iron, essential for building red blood cells and transporting energy throughout the body.

 Lack of iron can cause extreme fatigue and anemia.

 Often cited as the "energy vitamin," vitamin B12 is necessary to produce red blood cells, keep the nervous system healthy, release energy from the food we eat and process folic acid.
 Luckily, snails have a lot.

 Snails are also a good source of magnesium, which our body needs to maintain normal blood pressure, strengthen bones and also maintain a regular heart rate.

 We do not need a lot of selenium in our bodies, but we do need something to maintain a healthy immune system and to protect cells against damage.
 And yes, snails contain selenium.

-Oh, the very dear, heart-loving fatty acids.
-"The snails also supply a bit of Omega-3," says Hobson, "which is good news for your heart."
+Ah, very dear fatty acids, heart lovers.
+"Snails also provide some Omega-3," says Hobson, "which is good news for your heart."

 What do you think about this delicious dish now?

 If you want to try some good snails cooked with love and with a recipe for success, come and try the Snails SolRic in Tarragona, you will not be disappointed and you will come out with more vitamins than you thought 😀.